Adverb Clause of Time Definition

 Subordinate Clause: when he saw the dog

-The part ‘when he saw the dog‘ is an adverb clause of time the modify the verb ran in the main clause.
-The word ‘when’ is time conjunction that means at the time that.
+The part ‘when he saw the dog‘ is an adverb clause of time that modifies the verb ran in the main Clause.
+The word ‘when’ is a time conjunction that means at the time that.)

 - As soon as